-Is your early childhood centre or home-based service doing more than okay financially or is it struggling?
+Is your early childhood centre or home-based service financially struggling or is it in good financial health?

-A new Ministry of Education data report suggests that most services are still earning more money than they spend.
+A new Ministry of Education report suggests that most services are earning more money than they spend.

-According to the latest results of a Ministry of Education survey of service income and expenditure the costs of caring for children in early childhood services have been rising faster than the level of income received, but most service are still making a surplus.
+While the costs of caring for children in early childhood services have been rising faster than the level of income received, most services are still making a surplus.